bruno222/twilio-flex-plugin-sso/README.md

 ## TO DO

-- [Both] Tech Debt - Find TODO on the code and work on those;
+- [Tech Debt] - Find TODO on the code and work on those;
-- [Functions]: Tech Debt - SSO - Check the timeouts of the sessions;
+- [Tech Debt] - SSO - Check the timeouts of the sessions;
-- [Functions]: Tech Debt - SSO - Check if we need to improve the security further (like validating the cert of Twilio side or encrypting the SAML messages)
+- [Tech Debt] - SSO - Check if we need to improve the security further (like validating the cert of Twilio side or encrypting the SAML messages)
-- [Functions]: Tech Debt - Verify - Check if we need to improve the security of Verify any further
+- [Tech Debt]: Tech Debt - Verify - Check if we need to improve the security of Verify any further
+- [Feature] - When adding a new Supervisor, display a checkbox to specify if this new Supervisor should be able to add other Agents or not.
+- [Feature] - Create an UI for Audit, logging all the actions (add/delete/etc)

-- [Both] Feature - Should we create the concept of having multi-BPOs?
+- [Feature] - Should we create the concept of having multi-BPOs?
 To not allow Supervisor1 to see what the teams from Supervisor2 are doing?